khalti/docs.khalti.com/content/checkout/android.md

 compile 'com.android.support:appcompat-v7:26.1.0'
 ```
-In order to add support library 26, add the Google's maven url in `build.gradle`
+In order to add support library 26, add the Google's maven url in your project level `build.gradle`

 ```
 repositories {